 Block-of-time support contracts purchased in advance are a good way to handle ongoing maintenance so that if something crops up after release that requires an immediate response, you can get it without delay and roll the unused hours over from month to month.

-To wrap things up, with a good codebase built for scale, well-documented and beta-tested, your product will have the best chance of quickly gaining traction in the market.
+To wrap things up, with a good codebase built for scale, well-documented and beta-tested, your product will have the best chance of quickly gaining traction in your market.